bbauska/UC-Davis-JS-Basics/readme.md

 This is a great way of capturing events because you can capture all kinds of events with **addEventListener** method.
 You can even tell it what type of event you want it to capture.
-And what\'s really great about it is you can actually put multiple event listeners on one element whereas with the event property, you can only put one.
+And what&apos;s really great about it is you can actually put multiple event listeners on one element whereas with the event property, you can only put one.
 You can only be listening for one thing at a time.
-Here, I\'m going to go back to our version with the function **ouch**.
-In the alert in there, and then we\'ll use the **addEventListener** instead.
+Here, I&apos;m going to go back to our version with the function **ouch**.
+In the alert in there, and then we&apos;ll use the **addEventListener** instead.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 377/378.  (###) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">